Obscuretone/classifier/README.md

 The tool consists of two main scripts that handle training the model and classifying images.

+All ID images are samples found on google images.

 1.	`train.py` - Trains the model with a dataset of images and saves the trained model.
 2.	`classify.py` - Loads the trained model and uses it to predict the class of a given image.